Congressional committee examines AI use in credit unions

 Headquartered in Northern Illinois, the credit union was selected to represent the sector’s point of view by apex America’s Credit Unions.

-During the hearing, GLCU’s CEO, Elizabeth Osborne, explained how her credit union is using AI to better serve its members, arguing this can be an option for other credit unions, which, she said, tend to have fewer resources and assets compared to large financial institutions.
+During the hearing, GLCU’s COO, Elizabeth Osborne, explained how her credit union is using AI to better serve its members, arguing this can be an option for other credit unions, which, she said, tend to have fewer resources and assets compared to large financial institutions.

 She added that by using Olive, an AI-powered virtual assistant, the credit union can handle over 60% of total inbound calls to its member contact centre during business hours and 75% of all calls after business hours.
 Before using AI, GLCU dealt with customers via telephone banking, through which it had a 25% handling rate.